Table of Contents

 For example, if your domain is example.com, and you want it to point to a host name like

 myapp.herokuapp.com, you can’t use a CNAME record, but you can use an ALIAS record.
-The ALIAS record will automatically resolve your domain to one or more A records at resolution time, and resolvers see your domain simply as if it had A records.
+The ALIAS record will automatically resolve your domain to one or more A records at resolution time, and resolvers see your domain as if it had A records.

 How ALIAS records work

 If the resolution succeeds, the handler extracts the A and AAAA records and returns them to the erl-dns server process, which then goes on its way.
-It also sticks the result in an in-memory cache.
+It also stores the result in an in-memory cache.

 If the resolution fails, for example due to a timeout, then the cached response is returned, if one exists.
-We have the request timeout set quite low (500 milliseconds), and we may move it lower in the future.
+We have the request timeout set to 500 milliseconds, which is considered low.
+In the future, we may lower it further.
 If there’s no response in the cache, the request is retried again, up to the maximum number of retries.
 If the request ultimately fails, we return an empty result set.

 To support secondary DNS servers, especially ones that connect to us and pull zones using AXFR, we must resolve the ALIAS differently.
-Currently we resolve it as part of the secondary DNS setup process, then run a scheduled job to update the ALIAS record at secondary name servers by resolving them again, removing the old records, and writing the new records to our zone transfer database.
+We resolve it as part of the secondary DNS setup process, then run a scheduled job to update the ALIAS record at secondary name servers by resolving them again, removing the old records, and writing the new records to our zone transfer database.
 We then send a NOTIFY message to the appropriate secondary name servers, letting it know a change has been made.

 When creating an ALIAS record you’ll notice an additional TXT field is created.
 This field is optional and can be used for debugging.